aspose-barcode/Aspose.BarCode-Documentation/python-net/developer-guide/barcode-generation/using-checksum-in-1d-barcodes/_index.md

 Compared to *Code 39*, the *Code 128* standard provides an improved algorithm for checksum calculation.
 In this case, each barcode digit is weighted by the index of its position.

 ## **Checksum Settings**
 Various barcode types have different checksum requirements, meaning that the checksum can be set optionally or requested obligatory.
 Moreover, a barcode standard may use different checksum types.
 When setting a checksum is requested, the library applies the most widely used checksum type for the corresponding barcode type.
 When requested, the checksum digit is generated as the last barcode character.
 The *is_checksum_enabled* property of class [*BarcodeParameters*](/barcode/python-net/api-reference/aspose.barcode.generation/barcodeparameters/) is used to manage checksum calculation for 1D barcodes.
-By default, this property is set to *Yes* for barcode types with obligatory checksum computation and *No* for those with an optional check digit.
+By default, this property is set to *YES* for barcode types with obligatory checksum computation and *NO* for those with an optional check digit.

 Below, the lists of barcode standards with optional and obligatory checksum settings are provided.